 About this workout

-You’ll need some cushioning for your knees – ideally a ½ inch (15mm) thick exercise mat.
-If you don’t have an exercise mat, then use a folded blanket or quilt.
+You’ll need some cushioning for your knees – ideally an exercise mat.
+See an exercise mat buying guide here.

 Please read these general exercise guidelines before you do the challenge